NalimWeso/lifebluesnake-electron-app/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
 3. Double-click on LifeBlueSnake.exe to launch the app.

+## Usage

+Lore ipsum tralalalala

+## License

+This project is licensed under the terms of the MIT license.

+The large files in this repository are managed using Git LFS (Large File Storage).
+Git LFS is licensed under its own terms, and the license file can be found at [LICENSE](LICENSE).